-Your subject librarian or the Scholarly Communications and Research Support Manager will be able to help you find a good journal to publish in using several tools, resources and years of experience!
+Your subject librarian or the Research Support Team will be able to help you find a good journal to publish in using several tools, resources and years of experience!

 Please note that you should only submit your manuscript to one journal at a time.

 This video summarises the process of finding suitable journals to submit to.

 Except where otherwise noted, this work by University of Essex Library and Cultural Services is licensed under a Creative Commons Attribution 4.0 International Licence.